-Our executive suites located on 6th floor with key card access, executive king suites feature a newly renovated washroom with walk in shower.
+Our executive suites located on 6th floor with key card access, executive king suites feature washroom with walk in shower.
 Both deluxe and executive suites have access to the 6th Floor Executive Lounge where free breakfast and refreshments are served daily.